Getting Your Driver’s License

 If your application is denied and you think you have good cause (such as, if you can show that your diabetes is under control), most states allow you to appeal the decision.
 You’ll likely have to request for a court hearing within a few days of the denial though.
 Remember, driving regulations are subject to state laws and can vary.

 If your application is approved, congratulations!
 Here are some quick tips to make sure you continue to drive safely and be able to keep your driver’s license:

 - If you’re going on a longer trip, it’s advisable to check your blood glucose level before you head out.
 (In some countries like England, it’s mandatory.)
 Do not drive if your blood glucose is not in a safe range.

-- For longer journeys, plan your stops in advance and pull over every 1-2 hours to make sure your BGL is under control.
+- For longer journeys, plan your stops in advance and pull over every one to two hours to make sure your blood glucose level (BGL) is under control.

 - For shorter trips, your usual blood glucose monitoring should be adequate.
 As always though, keep a supply of familiar and healthy snacks inside your car for treating lows.
 Make sure some of these are not perishable, can be kept in sight and easily accessible.

 - If you experience any symptoms of hyperglycemia or hypoglycemia while driving, pull over as soon as you can safely do so.
 It’s better to be sure than sorry, especially if you’re just starting out.
 Don’t go on the road again until you’ve verified that your BGLs are in safe range and that the symptoms have subsided.
 Remember that on long trips, common lethargy that people experience can potentially mask hypoglycemia.